 Document in your app:

-- Which steps are done when
+- Which steps are done and their timing

 - How many portions you prep ahead